Workplace injury prevention grants

 OneScope - $450,000

-The project is to implement a Good Work Design approach in the construction labour hire sub-sector to improve worker psychosocial wellbeing and reduce injury.
+The project will implement a Good Work Design approach in the construction labour hire sub-sector to improve worker psychosocial wellbeing and reduce injury.
 The project aims to identify psychosocial hazards specific to on-hire employees and develop tools to mitigate the increased psychosocial risk associated with this type of employment by applying a Good Work Design approach.

 Round three successful recipients